php-fig/fig-standards/bylaws/001-mission-and-structure.md

 ## Maintainers

-The Core Committee is ultimately responsible for all artifacts produced by the PHP FIG.  However, in the case of artifacts that are intended to change over time the Core Committee may delegate that responsibility to a Maintainer for one or more related artifacts.
+The Core Committee is ultimately responsible for all artifacts produced by the PHP FIG.  However, in the case of artifacts that are intended to change over time, the Core Committee may delegate that responsibility to a Maintainer for one or more related artifacts.

 Evolving artifacts follow Semantic Versioning.
 If it is unclear if a given change would qualify as a bugfix vs a minor release, the Maintainer will assume minor release.